RachithP/odometry_python_cv2/README.md

                         Default:0.9

 ```
 After this file execution, you will have undistorted BGR images in the undistort folder.
+The code is written such that it takes values from undistort folder and processes it.